FixedEffects/FixedEffectModels.jl/README.md

 Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D is the design matrix from categorical variables.
 Estimates for `β`, along with their standard errors, are obtained in two steps:

-1. `y, X`  are regressed on `D` by conjugate gradient least squares (more precisely [LSMR](http://web.stanford.edu/group/SOL/software/lsmr/) with diagonal preconditioner).
+1. `y, X`  are regressed on `D` by a conjugate gradient method (more precisely [LSMR](http://web.stanford.edu/group/SOL/software/lsmr/) with a diagonal preconditioner).

-2. Estimates for `β` (and their standard errors) are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)
+2. Estimates for `β`, along with their standard errors, are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)

 ## result